-Department of Disease Control Weekly Disease Forecast No.267_Drowning (21 - 27 June 2020)
+Department of Disease Control Weekly Disease Forecast No.273_Drowning (2 - 8 Aug 2020)

 From the national disease surveillance system, during the past 10 years (2010 - 2019), the Department of Disease Control reveals that drowning is the first cause of deaths of Thai children under 15 years old.
 Drowning has caused 8,394 deaths which is approximately 893 cases per year or 2 deaths per day.
-There were more male than female victims.

 The frequent causes of drowning include lack of drowning awareness and waters survival and rescue skills among children as well as inadequate adult supervision.
 The most risky sites of drowning are natural open water sources in the community including those built for agricultural purposes.
 Other factors are lack of appropriate environmental preventive measures at a local level and provision of floatation devices.